BerWang/web/04 Distributed Version Control/README.md

 During this sprint you will continue to apply the agile skills you have already learned (such as scrum) but will also be applying the Git Flow branching workflow we covered in the lecture.

+## Second Sprint

+Now you have a sprint backlog you will need to spend the week completing this.
+Daily standups have an important role in making sure your team are working effectively, don't skip these.

+## Reflection

+Now you have mastered the basics, explore some alternative working practices and compare their effectiveness.
+During the week:

+1. Get the scrum master to book a group space such as in the Library or the Hub.
+Spend a whole day working in this space.
+2. Spend a day with each member of the team working from home.

+Now compare the efficiency of these working practices.